assaferan/omf5/README.md

 - [flint](https://github.com/wbhart/flint2)
 - [antic](https://github.com/wbhart/antic)

-Installation of all the requirements on macOS can be done as follows, from a folder containing the above 3 libraries.
+Installation of all the requirements on either linux or macOS can be done as follows, from a folder containing the above 3 libraries.

     brew update && brew install autoconf automake libtool cd flint2 && ./configure && make && make check && make install && cd ..